Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/AzureRM.Network.md

 Sets the goal state for a front-end IP configuration in a load balancer.

 ### [Set-AzureRmLoadBalancerInboundNatPoolConfig](Set-AzureRmLoadBalancerInboundNatPoolConfig.md)
-Sets an inbound NAT pool configuration for a load balancer.

 ### [Set-AzureRmLoadBalancerInboundNatRuleConfig](Set-AzureRmLoadBalancerInboundNatRuleConfig.md)
 Sets an inbound NAT rule configuration for a load balancer.